 - 1. The sending side of the room, i.e., the side on which the sound source is located, should have hard, sound reflecting surfaces to provide useful reflections to the audience. - 2.
 All surfaces of rooms intended for speech that do not provide useful reflections should be covered with absorptive material. - 3.
 Seating in large learning spaces should be upholstered to reduce the effect of occupied seating on the overall absorption of the room. - 4.
-Floors should be carpeted to reduce the noise from foot shuffling and chair moving. - 5.
-Hard reflective parallel wall surfaces should be avoided to prevent flutter echoes between these surfaces. - 6.
+Hard reflective parallel wall surfaces should be avoided to prevent flutter echoes between these surfaces. - 5.
 Generally, the reverberation time for learning spaces should not exceed 1.5 seconds at 100 Hz.
 Optimum reverberation time for learning spaces with a capacity under 100 people 0.5 to 1.0 seconds.
 For learning spaces with a capacity over 100 people 0.8 to 1.5 seconds.